VA Loan Benefits: Avoid PMI Costs With a VA Loan

 VA Funding Fee vs. PMI

-There are several key differences to note:
+There are several key differences between the VA funding fee and PMI:

 VA funding fee

-- One-time fee
+• One-time fee

-- Required for most VA home loans
+• Required for most VA home loans

 PMI

-- Annual fee
+• Annual fee

-- Not required for VA home loans
+• Not required for VA home loans

-- Typically averages about 0.5% to 1% annually
+• Typically averages about 0.5% to 2% annually

 Benefits of Avoiding PMI

-You likely felt relief upon finding that the answer to “do VA loans have PMI” was no, but let’s dive deeper into why it’s considered to be one of the primary benefits of VA home loans.
-The main benefit of avoiding PMI can significantly reduce your overall mortgage cost, meaning you can use this money toward making extra payments on your mortgage or covering other necessities (including home repairs and maintenance, which are usually unexpected costs of homeownership).
+The main benefit of avoiding PMI is that it can significantly reduce your mortgage payments.
+You can use the money you save to make extra payments on your mortgage or cover other necessities such as home repairs and maintenance, which are usually unexpected costs of homeownership.

 VA Loan Eligibility Requirements

-- You have served 90 consecutive days of active service during wartime or 181 consecutive days during peacetime
+• You have served 90 consecutive days of active service during wartime or 181 consecutive days during peacetime

-- You have completed 6 years of service in the National Guard or Reserves
+• You have completed 6 years of service in the National Guard or Reserves

-- You are the surviving spouse of a service member who died in the line of duty or due to a service-related disability
+• You are the surviving spouse of a service member who died in the line of duty or due to a service-related disability

 There are also VA loan eligibility requirements for your mortgage lender.
-At Griffin Funding our VA home loan requirements include:
+At Griffin Funding, our VA home loan requirements include:

-- Minimum 550 FICO score
+• Minimum 500 FICO score

-- 2-year waiting period for foreclosures, short sales, and Chapter 7 bankruptcies
+• 2-year waiting period for foreclosures, short sales, and Chapter 7 bankruptcies

-- 1-year waiting period for Chapter 13 bankruptcies
+• 1-year waiting period for Chapter 13 bankruptcies

-- Completion of pest inspection and VA appraisal
+• Completion of pest inspection and VA appraisal

 To find out if you qualify for a VA home loan, speak with one of our knowledgeable loan specialists.